engraving-challenges/main/code-of-honor.md

    during your work.
 The appropriate place for such reports is your challenge/tool's directory where you can add as many Markdown `.md` files as you want.
-   The publication of the final analysis is intended on [Scores of Beauty](http://lilypondblog.org), our LilyPond community blog.
+   The publication of final analyses is intended on [Scores of Beauty](http://lilypondblog.org), our LilyPond community blog.
    We'll work inside a Git repository in order to have a full and